 To summarise as promised earlier, in January 2009, my wife Glenys and I, were whisked off by a chauffeur driven car to Heathrow Airport to board a Boeing 777, heading for LAX International Airport; as VIP guests in business-class, no less!
 On arrival at LAX, and after a rather stressful introduction to US Border Control and Immigration, we were greeted by a driver, who took us to our accomodation.

-As guests of Disney Home Entertainment, we spent a magical week in a luxury suite at the Hollywood Renaissance Hotel, (13 floors up), overlooking the city, with the famous Hollywood Sign in the distance hills.
+As guests of Disney Home Entertainment, we spent a magical week in a luxury suite (13 floors up), at the Hollywood Renaissance Hotel, overlooking the city, with the famous Hollywood Sign in the distance hills.
 During our stay, we ate at the Hollywood Grill and used the roof-top swimming pool.
 The hotel breakfast’s, had to be seen to be believed, we were thoroughly spoiled.
-This was after a film crew from Pinewood Studio’s, had filmed me at home in my workshop.
+This was after a film-crew from Pinewood Studio’s, had filmed me at home in my workshop.
 This video was used as part of the second disc, that launched the re-mastered, Pinocchio.

 View from Cyril’s hotelCyril relaxing in his plush hotel suite.

-We were given two days to recover from our jet-lag which gave us time to explore places like; Hollywood Boulevard, Beverley Hills and Santa Monica.
+We were given two days to recover from our jet-lag which gave us time to explore places like: Hollywood Boulevard, Beverley Hills and Santa Monica.
 Then came two days of hard and intensive work at the Burbank Disney Studios, giving dozens of press interviews and toy making demonstrations.
 I was even given an official ‘Minder’ to keep an eye on me.
 She was wonderful, always ensuring that I was comfortable and at ease.

 One task was to take part in what is known as a ‘B’ Roll movie, for Disney Records.
 For the first time (and hopefully the last) I was given the full works by a make-up artist.
 We had lighting and sound checks etc, I then demonstrated my large collection of wooden toys to the Chief Creative Officer, John Lasseter, whilst he interviewed me.

-Afterwards, we were given a complete tour of the Walt Disney archive and museum, including the huge pre-war animation camera that Walt Disney used, for all his early work.
+Afterwards, we were given a complete tour of the Walt Disney archive and museum, including the huge pre-war animation camera that Walt Disney used for all his early work.
 We even met the man, Dickie Jones (pictured), a child actor back in the day, who did the original voice of Pinocchio, in the film’s production during 1938/9.
 He was 11-years-old at the time!

 The Platinum DVD/Blu Ray edition of Pinocchio is still about, (plenty to be found on ebay), but less and less people are using this format nowadays, so maybe the film can be found on the Disney+ streaming service?
 Have a look if you are a subscriber.